charlesHetterich/election-watch/README.md

 ```
 `Observables` is a powerful entry point which stitches together [`TypedAPI`](https://papi.how/typed#typedapi)'s across all chains with [available descriptors](https://papi.how/codegen), with additional features.
 It
 - acts as a point of *discovery* for what is available across the polkadot ecosystem.
-- capturs real-valued meta data about an application (such as *chain dependencies* of this application)
+- captures real-valued meta data about an application (such as *chain dependencies* of this application)
 - seemlessly makes relevant type information available to developers
 - **[todo!]** allows specifying *Blanket* routes on events, which observe many events at once.
 For example, we may specify `Observables.Polkadot.event.Balances`to watch all events within Polkadot's *Balances* pallet, or `Observables.Polkadot.event` to watch all Polkadot events, with a single route.